XAMPPRocky/tokei/README.md

 ```shell
 $ tokei ./foo
 ```

+### Configuration

+Tokei has a [configuration] file that allows you to change default behaviour.
+The file can be named `tokei.toml` or `.tokeirc`.
+Currently tokei looks for this file in three different places.
+The current directory,your home directory, and your configuration directory.

+[configuration]: ./.tokeirc.example

 #### Multiple folders
 To have tokei report on multiple folders in the same call simply add a comma,